toralf/torutils/README.md

 ² Graphs are created by [sysstat](http://sebastien.godard.pagesperso-orange.fr/).
 Beside that I do use [this](./grafana-dashboard.json) Grafana dashboard and the scripts under [Helpers](#helpers).

-³ I'm curious how long the current rule set works without bigger modifications.
+³ I do wonder how long the current rule set will work without bigger changes.

 ### Quick start